The battle between WiFi, Bluetooth, and wired connections

 That being said, although cables are the best you can get, not all cables are created equal either.

 Audio companies put their time and effort into their products: headphones, speakers, DACs, whatever it may be.
-Here's the thing: cables are typically an afterthought.
-Cables are usually not treated with the same time and care that other products are.
+Here's the thing: the stock audio cables that connect these devices are typically an afterthought in their packaging.
+Audio cables are usually not treated with the same time and care that other products are.
 So, wouldn't it be nice to have a company that treats their cables like they do a high-end headphone?

 Why not use the best and purest materials in your products you possibly can?